 Newburg is a tiny borough located in the state of Pennsylvania.
 With a population of 366 people and just one neighborhood, Newburg is the 1034th largest community in Pennsylvania.
-Much of the housing stock in Newburg was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Newburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-When you are in Newburg, you'll notice that it is more blue-collar than most other communities in America.
-56.05% of Newburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Newburg is generally considered to be a blue-collar town.
+56.05% of the Newburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Newburg is a borough of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Newburg who work in office and administrative support (12.11%), management occupations (6.28%), and maintenance occupations (4.48%).

-Telecommuters are a relatively large percentage of the workforce: 9.05% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Newburg telecommute to their jobs.
+Overall, about 9.05% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Newburg with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.48% of adults in Newburg have a bachelor's degree or advanced degree.
+The citizens of Newburg are slightly less educated than the national average of 21.84% for the average city or town: 16.48% of adults in Newburg have a bachelor's degree or advanced degree

 The per capita income in Newburg in 2022 was $40,397, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $161,588 for a family of four.
 However, Newburg contains both very wealthy and poor people as well.